JsemOlik/Horse-Engine/README.md

 - Console output: See terminal/Visual Studio output window
 - File output: Check `HorseEngine.log` in working directory

+### Cook Assets for Distribution

+1. Build the **HorseCooker** target.
+2. Open a terminal and navigate to the build output directory.
+3. Run `HorseCooker.exe <AssetsPath> <OutputPath> <Platform>`.
+4. Ensure the generated `Game.manifest.json` and cooked assets are included in your runtime distribution.

 ---

 ## Development Guidelines